jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 Dustin Crummett and Philip Swenson, “Gun Control, the Right to Self-Defense, and Reasonable Beneficence to All,” Rocky Mountain Ethics Congress, 2018.
 (Available [here](/files/Crummett%20and%20Swenson%20Comments.pdf){:target="_blank"}).

 ## Service

 **Reviewing** – I have reviewed papers for the _Australasian Journal of Philosophy_, _Economics and Philosophy_, the _European Journal of Political Theory_, the _Journal of Ethics and Social Philosophy_, the _Journal of Social Philosophy_, the _Journal of Value Inquiry_, _Philosophical Studies_, and _Law, Ethics and Philosophy_.

+**Master of Philosophy, Politics and Economics Programme** (2024-present) I serve as the Director of the MPPE programme at Te Herenga Waka—Victoria University of Wellington.

+**Subjects, Qualifications, and Courses Project** (2024-present) - I represented the philosophy programme as part of a project to update the subjects, qualifications, and courses pages on the THW-VUW website.

-**Peer Mentoring Program 2017-2019** – I mentored first-year PhD students to help them navigate graduate school and begin the process of professionalization.
+**Peer Mentoring Program** (2017-2019) – I mentored first-year PhD students to help them navigate graduate school and begin the process of professionalization.

 **Democratic Socialists of America Political Education Committee** – I developed and implemented a variety of educational programming introducing DSA members and non-members to socialist political philosophy.

 ## Public Facing Work